Managing Your Fabric Software

 • Non-disruptive downgrade: Not supported.

-This section describes a disruptive method for upgrading or downgrading a group of switches.
+This section describes both the disruptive and non-disruptive method of upgrading or downgrading a group of switches.

 Guidelines and limitations: Disruptive upgrade